anneliesq/politcal-psych-blog/content/post/2023-11-21-week-10/index.md

 ### Hypothesis 3

 The third hypothesis states that “a person who feels disgusted about a threat will avoid the source of disgust and new information about the topic” (pg.
 268).
 To test this hypothesis, I consider the variable `additional_info`, which indicates whether a participant sought out additional information.
 My analysis shows the results are statistically insignificant, however, Clifford and Jerit (2018) perform a more robust analysis for hypothesis 3.
 They consider 4 different variables assessing information search.
 They found that “disgust generated a qualitatively different reaction than did anxiety—one of avoidance rather than engagement.”
-Specifically, “anxiety increased informationsearch only in the absence of disgust” (pg.
+Specifically, “anxiety increased information search only in the absence of disgust” (pg.
 272).
 This means that among the emotions, anxiety is the best predictor for understanding if a person will seek additional information.

 <img src="images/Screen%20Shot%202023-11-21%20at%208.07.22%20PM.png" width="1000" />